FelixHenninger/lab.js/docs/reference/data.rst

 data are separated into different **variables**, each of which can save a different indicator or type of data.
-For example, many experiments will require collection of observed behavior, decisions, or judgments alongside the time required to respond to the stimuli presented.
+For example, many experiments will require collection of observed behavior, decisions, or judgments alongside the time participants needed to respond to the stimuli presented.
 Each variable, in turn, can vary over time, taking on different **values** as the experiment proceeds.
 In many cases, variables will change from screen to screen, as every new display elicits new data to be recorded.

-Data stores provide two central functions.
-First, they maintain the **state** of the experiment, which is comprised of the latest value of each variable.
+A :js:class:`data.Store` provides two central functions.
+First, it maintains the **state** of the experiment, which is comprised of the latest value of each variable.
 Second, a store archives the **history** of all variables over the entire course of an experiment.

 The entire history in ``lab.js`` is represented as a *long-form* dataset, in which each variable is contained in a column, and the values over time are